Ruthnguli/Titanic-Prediction-Spambase-Detection/README.md

 Spam email is unsolicited and unwanted junk email sent out in bulk to an indiscriminate recipient list.
 Typically, spam is sent for commercial purposes.

 # objective
-Predict if the message send is spam or not spam.
+To predict if the message send is spam or not spam.

 # Approach
 Randomly partition each dataset into two parts i.e 80 - 20 sets.